iPaulPro/scaffold-lens/README.md

 Once you are ready to deploy your smart contracts, there are a few things you need to adjust.

 1. **Set up environment**
-   To deploy on Mumbai, you'll need to set up a `.env` file in the `packages/hardhat` directory.
+   To deploy on Mumbai, you'll need to set up a `.env.staging` file in the `packages/hardhat` directory.
 You can use the `.env.example` file as a template.
 You'll need to provide the current addresses of the Lens Hub and Module Registry contracts.
 (These should be provided by Lens Protocol).
    ```bash
    # These should be provided by https://docs.lens.xyz/docs/deployed-contract-addresses
    LENS_HUB=0x4fbffF20302F3326B20052ab9C217C44F6480900
    MODULE_REGISTRY=0x4BeB63842BB800A1Da77a62F2c74dE3CA39AF7C0
    ```

    Next, generate a new account or add one to deploy the contract(s) from.
-Additionally you will need to add your Alchemy API key.
+Additionally, you will need to add your Alchemy API key.
 Note that the key should correspond to the network you're deploying on (in this case, Mumbai).
    ```bash
    ALCHEMY_API_KEY=""
    DEPLOYER_PRIVATE_KEY=""